nchoin/Interactive-Quiz/README.md

     b. the "unveiling" of the first question and answer set

 3. Need to create a set of questions/answers.
     a.
-Was thinking I could give the Q/A a class so I could then create a variable named questionAnswerArr.
+Was thinking I could give the Q/A a class so I could then create a variable named questionAnswerArr[].
+Within this array, I would have an object {}for each "collection" of questions/options[]/correct choice.
-    b. if all the QA are in an array then I could create a for loop for each index to be visible and the rest hidden. for(var i = 0; i < questionAnswerArr.length; i++) {
+    b. if all the QA are in an array then I could create a for loop for each index to be visible and the rest hidden.
+Connect this to a continue or next button for(var i = 0; i < questionAnswerArr.length; i++) {
+            blah blah something...
+            } else {
+                confirm(You're done)
         }
     c.
 I could set the length of the for loop to be questionAnswerArr.length
     d.
 Would I then be able to apply a Math.random for the Q/A to go in random order?
     e. was thinking each Q/A would be its own UL with the question being a li and each answer an li.